 - Liquid curcumin extract – take between 30 and 90 drops per day.

-Although more research is needed to verify the promising health benefits of turmeric in the human body, it holds more potential than pretty much any other spice on the market.
+Although more research is needed to verify the promising health benefits of turmeric for weight loss, it holds more potential than pretty much any other spice on the market.
 Americans spend tens of billions of dollars on health care related to obesity and metabolic syndrome.
-Turmeric offers hope that there is a weight loss remedy that is safer, more affordable, and more natural.
+Turmeric for weight loss offers a diet remedy that is safer, more affordable, and more natural.

 There are already many manufacturers producing turmeric supplements.
 Choosing one can be a little confusing.
 Turmeric’s active ingredient, curcumin.
 Is normally found in concentrations of 5%, meaning that supplements only containing turmeric powder will only have 5% curcumin.
 Look for supplements that have 90-95% curcumin.
 This heightened dosage will help your body reap the full health benefits of this powerful spice.